Open-Agriculture/AgIsoStack-plus-plus/CONTRIBUTING.md

 # Contributing to ISOBUS++

+We warmly welcome you to Isobus++!
+Contributing to our open source repository implementing the ISOBUS (ISO11783) standard in the agricultural industry can involve anything from adding new features, improving existing code, fixing bugs, or even just helping to test and document the project.
+We greatly appreciate any contributions you can make to help drive progress and innovation in this field.
+Thank you for your interest and support!

-We accept public contributions that follow our code of conduct, pass all automated pre-merge checks, and pass a manual code review by a repo maintainer.
+We accept all public contributions that adhere to our code of conduct.
+Additionally, for PR's we require the pass of all automated pre-merge checks, and a manual code review by a repository maintainer to ensure that our high code quality and project standards are maintained.

-## What Are The Requirements?
+## What Are Our Guidelines?

-Our style rules and PR reviews are based loosely on Autosar's `Guidelines for the use of the C++14 language in critical and safety-related systems` and `MISRA C++` suggestions and try to ensure the highest quality possible.
+Our code style rules and PR reviews are based loosely on Autosar's `Guidelines for the use of the C++14 language in critical and safety-related systems` and `MISRA C++` suggestions and try to ensure the highest quality possible.

 * Contributions must follow the style defined in our `.clang-format` and `.cmake-format` files.
 You can ensure you pass this check by running `find . -iname *.hpp -o -iname *.cpp | xargs clang-format -i` and `find . -name CMakeLists.txt | xargs cmake-format -i` at the root of the repo before submitting your PR.
 * Contributions should follow these additional style requirements, which will be checked in code reviews.